dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 * If options are arranged horizontally, the element with role `listbox` has `aria-orientation` set to horizontal.
 The default value of `aria-orientation` for listbox is vertical.

-## User Interface Design Considerations

-### Single select

-- A dropdown element should allow the user to select one option from a list.
-- The select component should always display a label, different from any name in the option list.
-- If the options list is extensive, consider letting the user type for suggestions filtering the whole number of options.
-- A default choice can be displayed as the placeholder before user selection.
-It must be placed as the first item on the options list and appear selected.
-- Use progressive disclosure between linked select components.

-### Multi-select

-- If more than one option is applicable, a multi-selection box should be used.
-- If the list of options is short (4 or less) and users can select more than one option, consider using checkboxes instead of a multi-selection list for simplicity and visual clarity.
-- Multi-select fields include checkboxes for every single option in the list, the entire row must be clickable.

 ## Required and error

 * A required empty select should show an error message when submitted.
 * Helper text can be added to the component, [specs](https://developer.dxc.com/design/components/text-input) are available in the input component.

 ![Helper text](images/select_helper_text.png)

 ## Links and references